N.O.R.E.: 1995–1997: Career beginnings with Capone

-Santiago's career began to take off in 1995, while under the pseudonym Noreaga (after Panamanian ruler Manuel Noriega) as part of the duo Capone-N-Noreaga alongside friend and fellow Queens-based rapper Capone, whom he met while serving time in prison.
-Santiago grew up in LeFrak City and spent time hanging out in Capone’s neighbouring Queensbridge Houses.
+Santiago began his career in 1995, performing under the pseudonym Noreaga (after Panamanian ruler Manuel Noriega), as part of the duo Capone-N-Noreaga alongside friend and fellow Queens-based rapper Capone, whom he met while serving time in prison.
+Santiago would spend time hanging out in Capone’s neighbouring Queensbridge Houses.
 They signed to Penalty Recordings in 1996, and released their debut album The War Report, in 1997.
 The War Report was a commercial and critical success that made the duo well known among hip hop audiences.
 The album received praise for using the "traditional grimey boom-bap" sound of classic New York City hip hop, which at that time was falling out in favor of a more futuristic sound.
-The album peaked at #21 on the Billboard 200, and the singles "Illegal Life", "Closer", and "T.O.N.Y.
+The album peaked at No. 21 on the Billboard 200, and the singles "Illegal Life", "Closer", and "T.O.N.Y.
 (Top of New York)" all charted on the Hot R&B/Hip-Hop Singles and Tracks chart.